-Action to be taken by college Actioned by Once an issue has been investigated by Head of Year it should be HOY brought to the attention of Head of Key Stage or relevant member of SLT.
-If the student is in the Sixth Form, the Head of Sixth Form will liaise directly with the relevant member of SLT.
-1101(0/05)1000 The relevant Head of Key Stage or Head of Sixth Form should check the HOKS/SENDCO SEN status of the student, and if appropriate, discuss the issue with the SENCO noting that there is a statutory duty for all colleges to comply with the Special Education Needs and Disability (NI) Order 2005 (SENDO) in carrying out suspension and expulsion procedures.
+Action to be taken by college Actioned by Once an issue has been investigated by Head of Year it should be brought to the HOY attention of Head of Key Stage or Head of Pastoral Care. to the attention of the relevant Head of Pastoral Care.
+The relevant Head of Key Stage should check the SEND status of the student, and if appropriate, discuss the issue with the SENDCO or AST SENDCOs, noting that there is a statutory duty for all colleges to comply with the Special Education Needs and Disability (NI) Order 2005 (SENDO) in carrying out suspension and expulsion procedures.
 It is unlawful for a college to discriminate against a disabled student by suspending or expelling him or her for a reason relating to his or her disability (Article 14(3) of SENDO).
 In this context for students identified with special educational needs or a disability (but not having associated special educational need), their identified disability should not be the underlying reason for a suspension or expulsion, without the college having justification to do so.
-It is also important to note that disability can be defined as a physical or mental impairment which has a substantial and long-term adverse effect on a person's ability to carry out normal day-to-day activities.
+It is also important to note that disability can be defined as a physical or mental impairment which has a substantial and long term adverse effect on a person's ability to carry out normal day-to-day activities.
 As such any behavioural issues associated with a disability must be considered.
-The relevant Head of Key Stage will discuss the issue the relevant HOKS/SLT/VP/P member of SLT The relevant Head of Key Stage will organise with the office for the HOKS/Office/VP suspension letter and document to be completed and be signed by the or P Principal (or Vice Principal in the absence of the Principal).
-If the student is in the Sixth Form, this will be organised by the Head of Sixth Form.

-A copy of the suspension letter and document to be included in the student file.
+HOKS/SENDCO The relevant Head of Key Stage will discuss the issue with the Head of Pastoral Care or Vice Principal HOKS/HOPC/VP The relevant Head of Key Stage will organise with the office for the suspension letter and document to be completed and be signed by the Principal (or Vice Principal in the absence of the Principal).
+HOKS/Office/VP or P A copy of the suspension letter and document to be included in the student file.
 Office The office staff will ensure the college meets its statutory responsibility to notify the EA immediately of the duration and reason for a student suspension.
 Office The office organises for the suspension letter to be sent home with the student or by In Touch.
-Office The relevant Head of Year or Head of Key Stage organises for the parent/guardian to be informed by phone call and arranges a mutually convenient time for a post-suspension meeting.
-If the student is in the Sixth Form, this will be organised by the Head of Sixth Form.
-HOY/HOKS The relevant Head of Year to make arrangements for the provision of suitable education for the suspended student.
+Office The relevant Head of Year or Head of Key Stage organises for the parent/guardian to be informed by phone call and arranges a mutually convenient time for a post-suspension meeting HOY/HOKS The relevant Head of Year to make arrangements for the provision of suitable education for the suspended student.
 Suitable work being suitable to the students' age, ability, aptitude and to any special educational needs they may have.
-If the student is in the Sixth Form, this will be organised by the Head of Sixth Form.
-HOY The relevant Head of Year informs the student's Form Tutor, LSA or Hub (if appropriate) of the suspension.
-If the student is in the Sixth Form, this will be organised by the Head of Sixth Form.
+HOY The relevant Head of Year informs the student's form teacher, LSA or Hub (if appropriate) of the suspension.
 HOY